kleinesfilmroellchen/serenity-imager/README.md

 # SerenityOS Image creation system

-A simple system to automatically build images for SerenityOS.
-Intended to be used with internet distribution, [just as the author does himself](https://klfr.spdns.de/serenity-iso).
+A simple system to automatically build disk images for SerenityOS.
+Intended to be used with internet distribution. **These images are not enough to run Serenity itself, you also need Kernel and Prekernel images.**

 ## Disclaimer